crazyhitty/Rss-Manager/README.md

 * [Munch](https://github.com/crazyhitty/Munch)

-If you use this library and would like to get featured here then just mail me at cr42yh17m4n@gmail.com with your app links and I will add it here.
+If you use this library and would like to get it featured here then just mail me at cr42yh17m4n@gmail.com with your app links and I will add it here.
 You can also mail me if you want new features.